IMF board approves $6.7 billion loan for Pakistan

-WASHINGTON The International Monetary Fund's board on Wednesday approved a $6.7 billion loan package for Pakistan to help the South Asian nation revive its ailing economy.
+WASHINGTON The International Monetary Fund's board on Wednesday approved a $6.7 billion (4.2 billion pounds) loan package for Pakistan to help the South Asian nation revive its ailing economy.

 In a statement, the IMF said the three-year program should help Pakistan rebuild its reserves and prevent a crisis in the balance of payments.
 IMF loans generally come with conditions for economic reform and should encourage other donors to step in with more funds.